uio-bmi/immuneML/docs/source/usecases/extendability_use_case.rst

       gliph_exporter: # will export the receptor data in format compatible with GLIPH2 (Huang et al. 2020) so that it can be directly used on the data as sp$
         GLIPH2Exporter:
           condition: GILGFVFTL # what is the condition, as defined by GLIPH2
+      roc_summary: ROCCurveSummary # plot the ROC curves on the performance for each split in the outer cross-validation loop to compare different methods defined here
   instructions:
     tcrdist_cnn_comparison: # definition of the analysis
       type: TrainMLModel # analysis for training ML models